maashwaq/Interviews/JavaLatest/Java8.md

 ---------------------------------------------------
 **What are the new features in Java 8 related to collections?**
 **Answer: Java 8 introduced several new features related to collections, such as stream API, lambda expressions, and method references.
 These features allow developers to work with collections in a more concise, efficient, and expressive way.

+Java 8 introduced several new features and improvements to the language, including:

+Lambda expressions: A concise way to represent an anonymous function that can be passed as a parameter to a method.

+Stream API: A new way to process collections of data in a functional way, enabling parallelism and efficient processing of large data sets.

+Default methods: Allows adding new methods to interfaces without breaking existing implementations.

+Method references: A shorthand notation for referring to an existing method by name, allowing for more concise code.

+Optional class: A container object that may or may not contain a value, providing a better alternative to using null values.

+Functional interfaces: Interfaces with a single abstract method that can be used as lambda expressions.

+Date and Time API: A new date and time API that is more comprehensive and easier to use than the legacy java.util.Date and java.util.Calendar classes.

+Nashorn JavaScript engine: A new JavaScript engine for running JavaScript code within the JVM.

+Type annotations: Allows adding annotations to any type use, including type casts, instanceof checks, and new expressions.

+These features have made Java more expressive, functional, and efficient.
+The introduction of lambda expressions and the stream API has made functional programming more accessible in Java, allowing developers to write more concise and expressive code.
+The Optional class has helped in writing more robust and null-safe code, while the new date and time API has made it easier to handle date and time related operations.
+Overall, Java 8 has made significant improvements to the language and has made it more capable of handling modern application development.

 **---------------------------------------------------

 **What is a stream in Java 8?**